 The Student Health Center operates on an appointment system, which decreases waiting times and allows for better planning by all parties.
+Appointments can be made using this link https://tinyurl.com/AUAHealthClinic, calling ext 1562 or emailing clinic@auamed.net.
+Due to Covid, we do not currently take walk-ins except in case of emergency.
 If students are unable to keep their scheduled appointment, they are required to notify the Student Health Center so that their appointment may be given to other patients.
-Walk-ins may be seen based on availability.